chadaustin/isitsnappy.com/index.md

 </a>
 </div>

+## Gotchas

+It's a bit surprising how noisy the data is.
+I could understand 10 ms swings - sometimes it's really hard to tell which 4.2 ms frame contains the button press, even if you press really quickly.
+But sometimes I'd record 20+ ms swings.
+I wonder why that is - input polling lining up just on either side of a frame?

+## Wishlist

+It would be pretty cool if the app showed microphone power alongside the video frames so you could quantify latency from input to sound too.

 ---

 After releasing *Is It Snappy?*, I walked around my house and measured everything I could think of.
 Here are some interesting results.